Habakkuk: Tradition

-Habakkuk appears in Bel and the Dragon, which is part of the deuterocanonical Additions to Daniel.
-Verses 33–39 state that Habakkuk is in Judea; after making some stew, he is instructed by an angel of the Lord to take the stew to Daniel, who is in the lion's den in Babylon.
-After proclaiming that he is unaware of both the den and Babylon, the angel transports Habakkuk to the lion's den.
-Habakkuk gives Daniel the food to sustain him, and he is immediately taken back to "his place".
+A reference to "the prophet Habakkuk" appears in Bel and the Dragon, which is part of the deuterocanonical Additions to Daniel.
+Verses 33–39 place Habakkuk in Judea; after making some stew, he is instructed by an angel of the Lord to take the stew to Daniel, who is in the lion's den in Babylon.
+After Habakkuk proclaims that he is unaware of either the den or Babylon, the angel transports Habakkuk to the lion's den.
+Habakkuk gives Daniel the food to sustain him, and he is immediately taken back to "his place" or "his own country".

 Habakkuk is also mentioned in the Lives of the Prophets, which also mentions his time in Babylon.

-According to the Zohar (Volume 1, page 8b) Habakkuk is the boy born to the Shunamite woman through Elisha's blessing:
+According to the Zohar (Volume 1, page 8b), Habakkuk is the boy born to the Shunamite woman through Elisha's blessing:

 Works

-The only work attributed to Habakkuk is the short book of the Bible that bears his name.
-The book of Habakkuk consists of five oracles about the Chaldeans (Babylonians) and a song of praise to God.
+The only work attributed to Habakkuk is the short biblical text which bears his name.
+The Book of Habakkuk consists of the taunting riddle, which are five woes about the Chaldeans (Babylonians) in chapter 2, and a song of praise to God in chapter 3.

 The style of the book has been praised by many scholars, suggesting that its author was a man of great literary talent.
 The entire book follows the structure of a chiasmus in which parallelism of thought is used to bracket sections of the text.

 Habakkuk is unusual among the prophets in that he openly questions the working of God.
 In the first part of the first chapter, the prophet sees the injustice among his people and asks why God does not take action: "O LORD, how long shall I cry for help, and you will not hear?
 Or cry to you "Violence!" and you will not save?"

 Tombs

 The final resting place of Habakkuk has been claimed at multiple locations.
-The fifth-century Christian historian Sozomen claimed that the relics of Habakkuk were found at Cela, when God revealed their location to Zebennus, bishop of Eleutheropolis, in a dream.
+The fifth-century Christian historian Sozomen claimed that the relics of Habakkuk were found at Cela near Bayt Jibrin, when God revealed their location to Zebennus, bishop of Eleutheropolis, in a dream.
 Currently, one location in Israel and one in Iran lay claim to being the burial site of the prophet.